kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 ### Traffic Splitting

-In scenarios involving traffic splitting, session persistence impacts load balancing done after routing.
+In scenarios involving traffic splitting, session persistence operates after backend selection.
+Traffic splitting selects which backend receives the request based on configured weights, and session persistence then pins the client to a specific endpoint within the selected backend.
+Session persistence MUST NOT override which backend is selected during traffic splitting, and it MUST NOT impact the process of route matching.

-When a persistent session is established and traffic splitting is configured across backends, the persistence to a single backend MUST be maintained, even if the weight is set to 0.
-Consequently, a persistent session takes precedence over traffic split weights when selecting a backend after route matching.
-It's important to note that session persistence does not impact the process of route matching.
+When using multiple backends in traffic splitting, all backends should have session persistence enabled for consistent behavior.
+In scenarios where one backend has persistence enabled while the other does not, each backend operates

-When using multiple backends in traffic splitting, all backends should have session persistence enabled.
-Nonetheless, implementations MUST carefully consider how to manage traffic splitting scenarios in which one backend has persistence enabled while the other does not.
-This includes scenarios where users are transitioning to or from an implementation version designed with or without persistence.
-For traffic splitting scenarios, this GEP leaves the decision to the implementation.
-Implementations MUST choose to apply session persistence to all backends equally, reject the session persistence configuration entirely, or apply session persistence only for the backends with it configured.
+independently: the backend with session persistence will pin returning clients to a specific endpoint, while the backend without session persistence will distribute requests normally.

 See [Edge Case Behavior](#edge-case-behavior) for more use cases on traffic splitting.